yushundong/COVID-datasets/README.md

 Include 6 different datasets from different data sources (denoted below) for different research purposes.
 Basically, the datasets include information from 391 different counties in USA at a fixed time or in a series of time periods.

 ## Confirmed cases across counties
 Clawed from [Johns Hopkins Cronavirus Resource Center](https://coronavirus.jhu.edu/map.html).
 Data includes confirmed cases and death from Jan. to Aug. as time series.
 County number is 391 in total.
+For each date, there would be one column for confirmed cases and the other column for death cases.

 ## Distance matrix across counties